Skip to content

 tidal kick run

-tidal kick run --broadcast --sender 0xYourAddress --account wavey3
+tidal kick run --no-confirmation

 Allow prepares to continue when Curve quoting is unavailable:

-tidal kick run --broadcast --allow-missing-curve-quote
+tidal kick run --no-require-curve

 Important Flags